Charles Fayette McGlashan: Butterfly Farmer

 With daughter Ximena McGlashan, McGlashan began a butterfly farm and a magazine called the Butterfly Farmer around 1913.
 Euphydryas chalcedona macglashanii originally described as Melitaea macglashanii by J.J.
 Rivers was named after him.
 Twelve issues of the Butterfly Farmer were produced.
 One of their publications was a list of the local butterflies published in 1914 which included 86 taxa.
 About 15 species were considered to have disappeared due to climatic warming and several others due to deforestation while some are thought to have been collected further afield and mislabeled as being from Truckee.

+Personal life

+McGlashan was the maternal grandfather, through his daughter June, of Douglas Kelley, who was the chief psychiatrist at Nuremberg Prison during the first months of the Nuremberg trials in 1945.

 Publications

 McGlashan wrote History of the Donner Party (1879), which went into several editions.